what’s a postpartum doula

 To quote Julia Jones, the Australian doula, and author of Newborn Mothers, “When a baby is born, so is a mother.”
 I’d extend that to anyone who is parenting a newborn baby.
 Whether or not you’ve given birth, if you are the parent of a newborn (or newborns), there’s nothing quite like the tumult, joy, anxiety, growth, and change of the postpartum period.
 And like a newborn baby, a newborn parent deserves the same attention, care, warmth, and sense of safety to grow and thrive.
 Creating that nurturing environment is exactly what a good postpartum doula does.

 © Meema Spadola 2019 All Rights Reserved

 Meema Spadola is a DONA (Doulas of North America) trained and certified postpartum doula (since 2006), a Certified Lactation Counselor (since 2010) and a boober lactation support provider since launch.
-She teaches newborn care and breastfeeding classes at Birth Day Presence.
+She teaches newborn care and breastfeeding classes.
 The New York Times described her as “a modern Mary Poppins: a combination friend, teacher and spirit guide…” A former documentary filmmaker, Meema enjoys working with a diverse range of families, including single, adoptive, and LGBTQ+ parents.
 She is the proud mother of a son born in July 2007 and lives with her family in Kensington/Windsor Terrace, Brooklyn.
+She can be booked on the boober platform.
 Read more at www.meemadoula.com